 Author: Vasia Mila

-I approached E. through a friend, although due to time constraints, we have not yet managed to meet.
+I approached E. through a friend, although due to time constraints, we have not yet managed to meet in person.
 When we talked for the first time on the phone in order to conduct the interview, I felt an inexplicable intimacy, because she is a simple person who helped me to ‘penetrate’ into the world of Trans people.

 E. is a graduate of University of Athens in the department of philosophy.
 Specifically she has finished Philosophy-Pedagogy-Psychology specializing in the Philosophy field.
 This period is under consideration to participate in a graduate program either on Neuroscience or Clinic Psychopathology.
 On the sidelines of her studies she is an amateur engaged in acting.